JonasMoss/qte-by-outcome/README.md

 # qte-by-outcome
-Quantile treatment effect as a function of outcome value in control group using bootstrap By Matti Pirinen & Harri Hemilä
+Quantile treatment effect as a function of outcome value in control group using bootstrap.

+By Matti Pirinen & Harri Hemilä